 This is a good time to mention that absolutely nothing was open at this hour and the handful of coffee places were for departing passengers only.
 It seemed really weird, but we were denied buying coffee at every single one.
 Kind of annoying!

 Anyway, it was pouring down rain, so we made a run for it outside to grab a shuttle bus over to the car rental facility nearby.
-We rented a small SUV from Iceland Car Rental (I have a whole post coming on why you should rent a car in Iceland!) and it was great for the 4 of us, because none of us had a ton of stuff.
+We rented a small SUV from Iceland Car Rental (though we also considered Reykjavik Cars) and it was great for the 4 of us, because none of us had a ton of stuff.
 Had we packed just a little bit more, we would have definitely needed to go with a larger vehicle due to luggage and coats.

 From the car rental place, we were all in desperate need of a coffee and pulled into the first place we saw.
 Ironically it was a Dunkin’ Donuts, but they were only selling donuts, not coffee?!
 Thankfully, the kind man working there directed us to a bakery around the corner where we loaded up on coffee, had our first taste of free wifi (plentiful everywhere in Iceland) and headed off to the Blue Lagoon.